 No matter what soil type you have, to prepare your seedbed for sowing and to give grass seeds a healthy start it is worth putting in a little extra effort at this stage.

-First, tackle weeds - The more you do at this stage the less work you will have in the future.
+The more you do at this stage the less work you will have in the future.
 Grass can quickly be taken over by a variety of weeds that can spread, cover your lawn and are difficult to get rid of.
 To remove them properly for a fresh seedbed, dig them out completely as the roots can grow back again or use a weed killer.
 Remember you will still need to remove the dead weeds.

 If you plan to use weed killer it should be applied following all instructions on the label and usually takes a matter of days before you see the dead weeds.
 You can apply using a watering can or a pump sprayer for larger areas.